 Seattle Cancer Care Alliance offers comprehensive consultations and treatments for aplastic anemia and other blood disorders.

 SCCA was formed, in part, to bring promising new treatments to patients faster.
-This means that people who have been diagnosed with aplastic anemia will find more treatment options at SCCA than might be found elsewhere, including one of many clinical studies being conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+This means that people who have been diagnosed with aplastic anemia will find more treatment options at SCCA than might be found elsewhere, including one of many clinical studies being conducted at SCCA and its parent organizations, Fred Hutch and UW Medicine.

-In June 2010, the Hutchinson Center held a one-day conference for aplastic anemia patients and their families.
+In June 2010, the Hutch held a one-day conference for aplastic anemia patients and their families.
 Speakers included several SCCA doctors who addressed wide range of topics including the diagnosis and treatment of blood diseases such as aplastic anemia.
 Click here to view the video transcripts from the conference.